-Winter is a wonderful time to visit Bruges – it is definitely a winter tourist destination, but is not as crowded as some of the others, and definitely not as crowded as it gets in the summer!
+Bruges is definitely a winter tourist destination, so it’s not as quiet as some of our other favorite destinations to visit in the off-season.
+But it is also not as crowded as some of the other winter destinations, and definitely not as crowded as it gets in the summer!
 The winter sunrise/sunset schedule offers an incredible contrast allowing you to experience Bruges by day and by night.

 Winter in Bruges would not be complete without Christmas markets!
 Bruges has two main Christmas markets, just a short walk from each other – Markt (the main market square) and Simon Stevinplein Square.
 The markets contain stalls selling gifts, hot local food, and warm drinks (gluhwein!).
 These markets are smaller than others I have been to in Europe, but this makes for a cozy atmosphere.
-However, one area where the Bruges markets are lacking is in handmade goods – one of my favorite things in Alsace was perusing the market stalls of local goods.
+However, one area where the Bruges markets are lacking is in handmade goods – one of my favorite things about our trip to the Alsace Christmas markets was perusing the market stalls of local goods.
 In Bruges, aside from the food gift stands, it seemed like everything was pretty commercial.

 Regardless, there was an ice skating rink at the Markt Christmas market, Christmas music playing throughout the streets of Bruges, and plenty of Christmas spirit everywhere we looked.
-The Bruges Christmas markets are definitely worth a visit, but I’m not convinced they should be the sole purpose of your visit to Bruges.
-The good news is that the rest of Bruges is amazing, too, so they don’t have to be!
+The Bruges Christmas markets are definitely worth a visit, and are one of the major highlights of a winter trip to Bruges.

 Bruges offers horse-drawn carriage tours year-round, but there is something special about taking one in the winter.
 As you bundle up in your winter coats under the provided blankets and get taken through town under the Christmas lights and past the Christmas markets, there’s an incredible amount of romance and cheer added to the ride.
 It is also an incredible opportunity to see the main sites of Bruges by night, without needing to worry about getting lost or navigating in the dark.